eTutor-plus-plus/task-app-datalog/README.md

 This application provides a REST-interface for following task type: datalog.

-Students have to guess a number.
-The student's input is compared with the number stored in the solution, and it is returned whether the number sought is _smaller_, _equal_ to or
-_greater_ than the input.

-This project **can** be used as a template for new task apps.
-Replace all occurrences of `datalog`/`datalog`/`datalog`/`datalog` with the name of your task type.

-Task-App repositories should start with `task-app-` and end with the task type (e.g. `task-app-datalog`).

 ## Development

 In development environment, the API documentation is available at http://localhost:8081/docs.